-Life insurance is often discussed in family law cases, because it is taken into consideration when people go through divorce and determine spousal support and child support.
-The proceeds of a VGLI policy may be included as an item in a divorce decree, spousal and child support arrangements and equitable distribution contracts.
+Life insurance is often discussed in family law cases because it is taken into consideration when people go through divorce and determine spousal support and child support.
+The proceeds of a VGLI policy may be included as an item in a divorce decree, spousal and child support arrangements, and equitable distribution contracts.
 For these reasons, it is important to understand Veterans’ Group Life Insurance in the context of divorce and family law.

-Veterans’ Group Life Insurance is a program that provides term life insurance coverage to veterans.
+VGLI, or Veterans’ Group Life Insurance, is a program that provides term life insurance coverage to veterans.
 While in active service, service members are covered by SGLI (Servicemembers’ Group Life Insurance).
 When a service member leaves active duty, he has an option of converting his SGLI policy to a VGLI policy or to a commercial policy.
-If a veteran chooses VGLI coverage, he will complete a beneficiary designation form asking him to name at least one individual who will receive his VGLI benefits after his death.
+If a veteran chooses VGLI coverage, he will complete a VGLI beneficiary designation form asking him to name at least one individual who will receive his VGLI benefits after his death.

 Under VGLI laws, an insured veteran may change a beneficiary at any time without the previous beneficiary’s consent.
 A change of beneficiary is valid when it complies with the insurer’s requirements for changing a beneficiary and is received before the insured’s death.
 Under laws controlling denied VGLI claims, the insurance is not required to inform the previous beneficiary of a subsequent beneficiary change.